bs-production/front-end-guidelines/custom-form.md

 http://codepen.io/siwicki/live/zqyVdX

-For your form you need to name your inputs "form_logger_" , any from inputs should be named accordingly.
+For your form you need to name your inputs "form_logger_" , any form inputs should be named accordingly.

 For example, '<input name="form_logger_first_name" />'